kushnertodd/berkeley-db-c--framework/README.md

 much higher efficiency.
 While Berkeley DB is simpler, bacause it is programmed there is necessarily some complexity using it.
-The Berkeley DB C++ Framework was created to simplify some of those programming tasks to make developing and maintaining applications using Berkeley DB easier.
+The Framework was created to simplify some of those programming tasks to make developing and maintaining applications using Berkeley DB easier.